gcarvellas/connect4/README.md

+# APCSP Submission.
+This project is for personal use and is now read-only

 # Connect 4

 ## Notes:
 - Each file is a different class in Java, where the Main class must be launched first in order to run the program.
 - This program requires JavaFX to work